At-Home Testosterone Tests — How to Make and Understand the Results

 For middle-aged and older males, routine testosterone testing can detect age-related decline.
 Levels naturally decrease after age 30, but excessively low levels may require treatment.

-Underlying health conditions like type 2 diabetes, obesity, and pituitary disorders can also impact testosterone.
+Metabolic disorders such as type 2 diabetes, obesity, and pituitary tumors, are other causes of testosterone problems.
 Testing helps diagnose these conditions.

 Clinical Testing vs. At-Home Test Kits